aparant777/EndlessRunnerUnity/README.md

   * A new game is born

 ###Contributers
-  * (Naji add about yourself)
+  * Naji Kadri for programming
-  * Uddipan for composing the project and for designing (add your real name)
+  * Uddipaan for composing the project and for designing
   * Neel Khalade for Modelling
-  * Programmers add yourself
+  * Sam Salvator for programming
+  * Steph for UI & Brand Design